aratta-studios/aratta-express-boilerplate/README.md

 # aratta-express-boilerplate

-This is an express boilerplate which inspired from laravel framework.
+This is an express boilerplate which inspired from laravel framework with some simplifications.

+# Features

+* Easy jwt authentication
+* Routing system
+* MVC pattern
+* Migrations
+* Env